International marriage of Vietnamese women: History

 Vietnamese women and girls were mass trafficked from Vietnam to China during French colonial rule by Chinese and Vietnamese pirates and agencies.
 French Captain Louis de Grandmaison claimed that these Vietnamese women did not want to go back to Vietnam and they had families in China and were better off in China.
 Vietnamese women were in demand because of a lower number of Chinese women available in China and along the borderlands of China there were many Chinese men who had no women and needed Vietnamese women.
 Vietnamese women in the Red River delta were taken to China by Chinese recruitment agencies as well as Vietnamese women who were kidnapped from villages which were raided by Vietnamese and Chinese pirates.
 The Vietnamese women became wives, prostitutes, or slaves.

 Vietnamese women were viewed in China as "inured to hardship, resigned to their fate, and in addition of very gentle character" so they were wanted as concubines and servants in China and the massive traffick of Tongkinese (North Vietnamese) women to China started in 1875.
 There was massive demand for Vietnamese women in China.
 Southern Chinese ports were the destination of the children and women who were kidnapped by Chinese pirates from the area around Haiphong in Vietnam.
 Children and pretty women were taken by the pirates in their raids on Vietnamese villages.
 A major center for human trafficking of the slaves was Hai Phong.
 The Vietnamese children and women were kidnapped and brought to China to become slaves by both Chinese and Vietnamese pirates.

-Mung, Meo, Thai, and Nung minority women in Tonkin's mountains were kidnapped by Vietnamese pirates and Chinese pirates to bring to China.
+Muong, Hmong, Thái, and Nùng minority women in Tonkin's mountains were kidnapped by Vietnamese pirates and Chinese pirates to bring to China.
 The anti-French Can Vuong rebels were the source of the Vietnamese bandits while former Taiping rebels were the source of the Chinese rebels.
 These Vietnamese and Chinese pirates fought against the French colonial military and ambushed French troops, receiving help from regular Chinese soldiers to fight against the French.
-Chinese and Nung pirates fought against Meo.
-The T'ai hated the Viet Minh and fought against them in 1947.
+Chinese and Nùng pirates fought against Hmong.
+The Thái hated the Viet Minh and fought against them in 1947.
 Nung were said to be fit for banditry and piracy.

 Brothels in Bangkok bought kidnapped Vietnamese women fleeing South Vietnam after the Vietnam war who were taken by pirates.